-MACVA Tribute To A War Hero - Col Maurice Lam Shye Choon (Rtd) PGB
+MACVA Tribute To A War Hero - Colonel Maurice Lam Shye Choon (Rtd) PGB

-Malaysian Armed Forces Chinese Veterans Association (MACVA) would like to pay tribute to one of its hero's; Col Maurice Lam Shye Choon (Rtd) PGB who belongs to a rare breed of soldiers that has display extreme courage in the face of the enemy when called upon.
+Malaysian Armed Forces Chinese Veterans Association (MACVA) would like to pay tribute to one of its hero's; Colonel (Col) Maurice Lam Shye Choon (Rtd) PGB who belongs to a rare breed of soldiers that has display extreme courage in the face of the enemy when called upon.

 ONUC (Organisation des Nations Unies au Congo)